plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Felsenstein, J. 1978.
 [Cases in which parsimony or compatibility methods will be positively misleading.](https://doi.org/10.1093/sysbio/27.4.401) Systematic Biology 27:401-410.
 (Characterized the long branch attraction problem)

-Felsenstein, J. 1981.
+:hibiscus: Felsenstein, J. 1981.
 Evolutionary trees from DNA sequences: a maximum likelihood approach.
 Journal of Molecular Evolution 17:368-376.
 (F81 model, pruning algorithm, origin of likelihood-based phylogenetics)

-Felsenstein, J. 1983.
+:hibiscus: Felsenstein, J. 1983.
 Statistical inference of phylogenies.
 Journal of the Royal Statistical Society A 146:246-272.
 (LRT of molecular clock)

 :hibiscus: Felsenstein, J. 1985a.
 Confidence intervals on phylogenies: an approach using the bootstrap.
 Evolution 39:783-791. (nonparametric bootstrapping)

 Felsenstein, J. 1985b.
 Phylogenies and the comparative method.
 American Naturalist 125:1-15. (independent contrasts)

-Felsenstein, J. 1992.
+:hibiscus: Felsenstein, J. 1992.
 Phylogenies from restriction sites: a maximum-likelihood approach.
 Evolution 46:159-173. (conditioning on variability in discrete trait likelihood calculations)

 :hibiscus: Felsenstein, J. 2004.
 Inferring phylogenies.
 Sinauer Associates, Sunderland, MA.